How to use LinkedIn for YOUR career

 • Get in touch with recruiters

-*Recruiters use LinkedIn to find potential candidates using keyword searches including job functions, job titles, companies, sectors and location.
+*Recruiters use LinkedIn to find potential candidates using keyword searches that include job functions, job titles, skills, companies, sectors, and locations.

 If you’re in the growth phase and building your profile: